cinghie/yii2-articles/README.md

 ### 2. Update yii2 articles database schema

-Make sure that you have properly configured `db` application component and run the following command:
+Make sure that you have properly configured `db` application component.
+Make sure that you have an user with id=1.

+Run the following command:
 ```
 $ php yii migrate/up --migrationPath=@vendor/cinghie/yii2-articles/migrations
 ```